I am a:

 - Disposal of asbestos waste

-For a self-employed person who is a builder or tradesperson, the Builders and Trades section has relevant information when working with asbestos in relation to domestic or commercial premises and specific to refurbishment or demolition work.
+For a self-employed person who is a builder or tradesperson, the has relevant information when working with asbestos in relation to domestic or commercial premises and specific to refurbishment or demolition work.

 As an employer of a motor vehicle repair workshop, you may be exposing your employees to asbestos fibres from asbestos-containing components such as brake pads/shoes, gaskets and clutch plates.